Understanding mortgage interest and how it’s calculated

 Lender’s targets and competition

 Competition in the mortgage market will affect the interest rates on offer.
-If lenders are keen to attract new business, they might ‘under-cut’ and offer super-low rates to get new customers onto their books.
+If lenders are keen to attract new business, they might offer low rates to get new customers onto their books.
 This would act as a way of competing with other banks and building societies.

-Conversely, when they want to control their mortgage books, they might increase rates to reduce the amount of new business coming in.
+Conversely, when they want to limit their mortgage lending, they might increase rates to reduce the amount of new business coming in.

 How often do mortgage interest rates change?